 - Treats burns

-- Anti-bacterial – in order to clean some wounds, put a few drops of lavender oil right on the wound itself to prevent infection and to promote healing.
+- Anti-bacterial – to clean some wounds, put a few drops of lavender oil right on the wound itself to prevent infection, and to promote healing.

 - Anti-fungal – if you have ringworm, you can apply 2 – 3 drops directly onto the ringworm and continue doing this once a day until the ringworm subsides.